beingAnujChaudhary/personalNotes/README.md

 ---

 ## ⚫ Phase 8: Reinforcement Learning & Capstone
-> ⚠️ **Industry Note (Added from Gemini/ChatGPT):** Unless you are specifically targeting robotics or academic research roles, spend minimal time on traditional Markov Decision Process RL.
+> ⚠️ **Industry Note:** Unless you are specifically targeting robotics or academic research roles, spend minimal time on traditional Markov Decision Process RL.
 Focus heavily on **RLHF (Reinforcement Learning from Human Feedback)** and **DPO (Direct Preference Optimization)** for LLM alignment, as this is how modern GenAI engineers adapt models to company data.

 **Goal:** Expand into decision-making AI and finalize a hireable portfolio.